 But the world isn't always perfect.
 And when the going gets rough, Airbnb serves a much different secondary function: a place to secure — and to offer — free, short-term accommodations.

-Inspired by New York- and New Jersey-based hosts opening up their hearts and their homes to displaced neighbors in the wake of Superstorm Sandy, the company’s emergency housing relief program, Open Homes, first launched in 2013 under a slightly different form as the Airbnb Disaster Response Tool.
+Inspired by New York- and New Jersey-based hosts who opened up their hearts and their homes to displaced neighbors in the wake of Superstorm Sandy, the company's emergency housing relief program, Open Homes, first launched in 2013 under a slightly different form as the Airbnb Disaster Response Tool.

 The idea behind the original Disaster Response Tool was simple.
 In the immediate aftermath of natural disasters and other events, a series of special features were activated: Airbnb host communities in specific cities/regions were notified and asked if they'd be willing take in impacted guests, booking fees were waived and local residents who weren't already registered hosts but wanted to provide lodging to the displaced were looped in.
 A dynamic landing page was also launched to make it "easy for guests to browse listings and request to stay with a host during their time of need."